FYJen/GoogleCloud/SGE/README.md

 * Machine Type : n1-standard-4-d (https://cloud.google.com/pricing/compute-engine)
 * Zone         : us-east1-a

 	Use the google_create.sh to create instances. (instance_name is required as arugement)

 		. google_create.sh "instance-name"

 	We will need two instances.
 For example,

 		.google_create.sh ajen00
 		.google_create.sh ajen01

 **Step 4:** Install prerequisites for SGE

+Logon to two instances either by gcutil or ssh.

-switch to admin user
+* switch to admin user

 		sudo su

-Update source.list
+* Update source.list

 		apt-get update

-Install language package (optional; however, it is a bit messy when we are insatlling packages becasue some warrning messages will get thrown.)
+* Install language package (optional; however, it will be really messy when we are insatlling packages through apt-get becasue some warrning messages will get thrown.)

 		apt-get install language-pack-en-base
 		/usr/sbin/locale-gen en_IN.UTF-8
 		/usr/sbin/update-locale LANG=en_IN.UTF-8

+* Install Java

+		apt-get install openjdk-6-jre

+Replicate step 4 on both master and compute nodes.

+(Will prepare an auto-install script.)

+**Step 5:** Install SGE

+* On Master node do:

+		apt-get install gridengine-client gridengine-qmon gridengine-exec gridengine-master

+	It might throw error message saying that there is a communication error.
+For example,

+		critical error: abort qmaster registration due to communication errors daemonize error: child exited before sending daemonize state

+	No worries, it might cause by java or previous left-over installation.
+Check the process,

+		ps aux | grep sge

+	To see if gridengine-exec is started or not.
+If there is only gridengine-master, then restart gridengine-exec

+		/etc/init.d/gridengine-exec restart
+		/etc/init.d/gridengine-master restart

+	Then check the process again

+		ps aux | grep sge

+	Make sure those two processes are up and running.